If you one of those people who hate to use a pie chart in Excel then there is an alternative for you.

-After doing this you will have a waffle chart which is linked to a cell.
+After doing this you will get a waffle chart which is linked to a cell.
 And, when you change data in that cell chart will get automatically updated.

-- Insert a text box in your worksheet.
-To insert it Go to → Insert Tab → Text → TextBox.
+- Insert a text box in your worksheet, for this Go to → Insert Tab → Text → TextBox.

-- Now select your text box & click in the formula bar.
+- Select the text box and click inside the formula bar.

-- Enter cell reference of data point cell.
+- Enter cell reference of data point cell and press enter.

-- Increase the size of the font & place the text box on your chart.
+- Increase the size of the font and place the text box on your chart.

 - Select your waffle chart (Grid).

-- It gives a quick view to a user about the progress of a project or about the achievement of target.
+- It gives a quick view of the progress of a project or about the achievement of target.